PCI DSS Blog Series – Requirement 8

 The Payment Card Industry Data Security Standard (PCI DSS) consists of nearly 400 individual controls, is a critical part of staying in business for any merchant, service provider, or subservice provider who is involved in handling cardholder data.
 We find that companies considering PCI are often caught off guard with how comprehensive the PCI DSS is.
 So, we thought we would help!

 CompliancePoint’s PCI blog series will analyze each of the 12 requirement families.
-We will outline common challenges our customers face with each requirement, answer some frequently asked questions, and finally we will provide some pro tips.
+We will outline common challenges our customers face with each requirement, answer some frequently asked questions, and finally we will provide some pro tips on becoming PCI Certified.

 This next entry of the PCI Series is Requirement 8: Identify and authenticate access to system components.